Sideways (Men Without Hats album): History

 The font used for the "Sideways" wordmark on the album cover is similar to the one used on the Genesis albums Nursery Cryme and Foxtrot for that band's logo.

-"Love (All Over the World)" was written for Colin Doroschuk's daughter Sahara Sloane, who had been born the year prior, and who would later go on to join her father and uncle on the group's 2021-22 albums Men Without Hats Again.
+"Love (All Over the World)" was written for Colin Doroschuk's daughter Sahara Sloan, who had been born the year prior, and who would later go on to join her father and uncle on the group's 2021-22 albums Men Without Hats Again.

 Due to being recorded in the United States, the album does not qualify for the "P" (performance) element of MAPL Canadian content certification.
 The CD indicates that the album is 75% Canadian content (CanCon) except for "I Am the Walrus", which is 25% CanCon.

 Critical response

 Evelyn Erskine of the Ottawa Citizen wrote that "All that is apparent here is that the Men have given up on sappy electro-pop.
 They have plugged in the heavy guitars to kick butt and wail.
 But their pop songcraft has not been thrown into the compost heap.
 The Men still have an ear for a melody and a hook which give the screaming guitars and turbo drumming their sonic direction," while Ted Shaw of the Windsor Star wrote that the album "harkens back to the late-1960s and early-'70s when rock was moving towards heavy metal but still grounded in the blues."